nhiratani/IBL_variability/README.md

 - Animal2vec : Code for the animal embedding analysis in Fig. 3

-- model : Code for the simple model in Fig. 4
+- model : Code for the mechanistic model in Fig. 4

 - plot_neural_stats.py: Code for generating plots in Figs. 5 and 6

-- plot_stats_helper.py: Helper function for generating plots in Figs. 5 and 6
+- plot_stats_helper.py: Helper functions for generating plots in Figs. 5 and 6

 - data_loading.py: Functions for electrophysiology data loading